Chymyst/chymyst-core/docs/chymyst03.md

 By default, a blocking emitter will emit a new molecule and block until a reply action is performed for that molecule by a reaction that consumes that molecule.
 If no reaction can be started that consumes the blocking molecule, its emitter will block and wait indefinitely.

-`JoinRun` allows us to limit the waiting time to a fixed timeout value.
+`Chymyst` allows us to limit the waiting time to a fixed timeout value.
 Timeouts are implemented by the method `timeout()()` on the blocking emitter:

 ```scala